The Weeknd: 2019–2021: After Hours and Super Bowl LV halftime show

+2021–2023: Dawn FM

 On August 2, 2021, Tesfaye released a snippet of new music on social media.
-Later that day, he covered the September 2021 issue of GQ, marking the magazine's first global publication.
-Then, in a collaboration with NBC Sports and the 2020 Summer Olympics, Tesfaye announced his single "Take My Breath", which was released on August 6.
+He appeared on the cover of the September 2021 issue of GQ, marking the magazine's first global publication.
+Then, in a collaboration with NBC Sports and the 2020 Summer Olympics, Tesfaye announced the single "Take My Breath", which was released on August 6.
 Later that month, he appeared on Kanye West's tenth studio album Donda on the track "Hurricane", which won Best Melodic Rap Performance at the 64th Annual Grammy Awards.

-On October 4, 2021, during an episode of Memento Mori, Tesfaye revealed that his fifth studio album is complete and that he was waiting on a "couple characters that are key to the narrative."
-He also revealed that he will be featured in a couple of songs that will arrive prior to the album's release.
-On October 18, Tesfaye announced that his upcoming tour, originally titled The After Hours Tour, will be held entirely in stadiums due to arena constraints and is now scheduled to commence in July 2022.
-The tour was renamed as the After Hours til Dawn Tour, and will incorporate elements from his fourth and fifth studio albums.
-The Weeknd is currently on tour in North America, and will visit the continents South America, Europe, Asia, Africa, the Middle East and the country Australia.
+On October 4, 2021, during an episode of Memento Mori, Tesfaye revealed that his fifth studio album was complete and that he was waiting on a "couple characters that are key to the narrative."
+On October 18, Tesfaye announced that his upcoming tour, originally titled the After Hours Tour, would be held entirely in stadiums due to arena constraints and was scheduled to commence in July 2022.
+The tour was renamed as the After Hours til Dawn Tour, and would incorporate elements from his fourth and fifth studio albums.

-On October 22, 2021, Tesfaye appeared on Swedish House Mafia's single "Moth To A Flame" from their debut studio album Paradise Again.
+On October 22, 2021, Tesfaye appeared on Swedish House Mafia's single "Moth to a Flame" from their debut studio album Paradise Again.
 On November 5, he appeared on Post Malone's single "One Right Now" from his fourth studio album Twelve Carat Toothache.
 On November 11, he was featured on Rosalía's single "La Fama" from her third studio album Motomami.
 On December 16, Tesfaye was featured on FKA Twigs' single "Tears in the Club" from her debut mixtape Caprisongs.
 The next day, on December 17, he was featured on Aaliyah's single "Poison" from her posthumous album Unstoppable.

 Tesfaye released his fifth studio album Dawn FM on January 7, 2022.
 Upon release, the album debuted at number two on the Billboard 200 with 148,000 units, marking Tesfaye's eighth top ten entry and his second non-consecutive album to debut at number two.
 He also broke the record for the most simultaneous entries for a male soloist on the Billboard Global 200, with twenty-four songs on the chart.
 In addition to "Take My Breath", Dawn FM was supported by the singles "Sacrifice" and "Out of Time".
 February 26, Tesfaye premiered The Dawn FM Experience, a television music special in partnership with Amazon Prime Video.